-Fact: The initial installation of solar equipment may seem costly but considering the fact that the equipment usually requires very less maintenance and provides an affordable source of energy, the argument “solar power is expensive” is not the right one to make.
+Fact: The initial installation of solar equipment may seem costly but considering the fact that the equipment usually requires very little maintenance and provides an affordable source of energy, the argument “solar power is expensive” is not the right one to make.
 Solar power is actually pocket-friendly in the long run.
 Over the years, the price of solar power has reduced to a great extent.

 Myth: Solar panels cannot be recycled.